InfoGaia

 Our purpose

 InfoGaia exists to slow the rush.
-We gather careful, practical knowledge about wellness, nature, and the intelligence of living systems — then distill it into short, useful reflections you can actually use.
+We gather careful, practical knowledge about wellness, nature, and the intelligence of living systems — then distill it into short, useful reflections meant to be applied, not merely consumed.
 This is not hype.
-It’s a quiet practice: curated notes for people who want clarity more than quick fixes.
+It’s a quiet practice: curated notes for people who value clarity over quick fixes.

 A voice and an editor

-InfoGaia is an editorial project led by Gaia Oliveira.
+InfoGaia is an independent editorial project led by Gaia Oliveira.
 We publish with an editor’s curiosity — not a salesperson’s urgency.
-Our work sits at the intersection of observation and craft: we collect thoughtful sources, test ideas against basic plausibility, and write with attention to nuance.
+Our work lives at the intersection of observation and craft: we gather thoughtful sources, test ideas against basic plausibility, and write with care for nuance and context.
 If the internet feels loud, consider this a place to breathe.

 How we curate

 Each piece begins as a question.
-We search the public record — scientific summaries, practitioner notes, traditional wisdom, and trustworthy reporting — and then gather only what helps a reader take a useful next step.
-Articles are edited to be practical, fair, and readable; they avoid grand claims and framed guarantees.
-When a product or method looks promising, we say so plainly and note where the evidence is limited.
+We explore the public record — scientific summaries, practitioner notes, traditional knowledge, and trustworthy reporting — and select only what helps a reader take a meaningful next step.
+Articles are edited to be practical, fair, and readable; they avoid inflated claims and framed guarantees.
+When a product or method appears promising, we say so plainly and also note where evidence remains limited or emerging.

 About our process (brief, transparent)

 Our editorial workflow is human-led.
-I (Gaia) direct the selection and tone of every article.
-To work efficiently and responsibly, we sometimes use modern research tools to surface sources and check references; every draft is reviewed by a human editor before publication.
-We keep references minimal and readable — enough to follow up, not to bury you in citations.
+I (Gaia) direct the selection, structure, and tone of every article.
+To work efficiently and responsibly, we sometimes use modern research tools to surface sources, cross-check references, and explore angles; every draft is reviewed by a human editor before publication.
+References are kept minimal and readable — sufficient for follow-up, without overwhelming the reader.

 What we will never do